mm3509/b9122/3-assignments/assignment-1/README.md

 Floats have the problem of losing precision; for example `.1 * 3 == .3` returns `False` because of numerical errors in the representation of floating point numbers.
 That is why e-commerce companies like Stripe first convert any currency into an integer number of **cents**, do all the calculations in integers (such as sales tax), then convert back to dollars and cents to show the user.

 This exercise converts a string into an integer number of cents.
+Assume that the string comes from a webpage, for example scraped from the internet, does not have currency symbols, and is similar to what you would see on an e-commerce website.

 Add defensive programming.
 You can use the string method `.count()`: `a.count(b)` returns the number of occurrences of string `b` in string `a`.